shineklbm/guki/README.md

 ## Installation
 1. Clone the Repo
-2. Using terminal navigate inside to the directory `guki`.
+2. Using terminal navigate to the directory `guki`.
 3. Copy `sample.env` to `.env` and make all required changes.
 4. Type the following command `docker-compose up`.
 5. Done!